Aerial parts, root.

 Silverweed is native to Europe, North America and Asia.
 This herb prospers well in arid, grassy regions in these places.
 The aerial parts of silverweed are harvested in the later part of summer, while the roots are collected during the same time or in autumn.

+Chemical analysis of silverweed has revealed that the herb encloses flavonoids, two to 10 per cent ellagitannins, choline as well as bitters.
 Presently, researchers are examining a different group of elements present in silverweed - the long and medium-chain polyprenols, which build up in the leaves of silverweed at an intensity or concentration of maximum 0.3 per cent fresh weight of the herb.
 These long and medium-chain polyprenols seem to possess anti-viral actions.

+For therapeutic purpose, silverweed is taken in various forms - infusion, tincture, and also used externally as a compress.
+Infusion: In order to prepare an infusion with silverweed, add two teaspoonfuls of the dehydrated herb to one cup (250 ml) of boiling water and allow it to infuse for about 15 minutes.
+For best results, drink this infusion thrice every day.
+Tincture: Silverweed tincture should be taken in dosage of 2 ml three times daily.
 Compress: Boil one to two tablespoonfuls of sliced silverweed in 0.5 litre (one pint) of water and allow the mixture to settle for about 20 minutes.
 Make a wet compress using the tepid liquid.
 Dampen it again immediately when the compress starts drying up.

 The roots of silverweed are extremely astringent and they are collected during the later part of summer or autumn and dried up for use when necessary.
 The leaves of this herb are collected in early summer and also dried up for future use.
 It is important to note that silverweed ought to always be dried in shade.